MaterializeInc/materialize/doc/user/content/sql/explain.md

     Get materialize.public.s
 ```

+Below the plan, a "Used indexes" section indicates which indexes will be used by the query, [and in what way](/transform-data/optimization/#use-explain-to-verify-index-usage).

+#### Fast path queries

-Finally, simple queries are sometimes implemented using a so-called fast path.
+Queries are sometimes implemented using a _fast path_.
 In this mode, the program that implements the query will just hit an existing index,
 transform the results, and optionally apply a finishing action.
 For fast path queries,
 all of these actions happen outside of the regular dataflow engine.
 The fast path is